-Geckos call nearly every habitat home.
+35. Geckos call nearly every habitat home.

 Though the company has never claimed what sort of gecko the mascot is.

 Some gecko species are ranked as least concern whereas others are considered critically endangered.

 There was only one specimen found of this species, and it was found in stuffed form inside a museum in France.
 It is believed that this gecko was native to New Zealand, but it died out during the 19th century during colonization.